A new quasi-analytic class: Two examples

 Up to a multiplication by $z$, the series is now called the {\em quantum logarithm} or simply the {\em $q$-logarithm}~(see e.g. \cite{Sondow_Zudilin}):

 Indeed multiplying this expression by $q-1$ and taking the limit for $q=1$ term by term, we recover the usual logarithmic series:

 thus explaining the name.

-Euler's quantum logarithm is the first example in the larger family of $q$-hypergeometric functions that have poles at the roots of unity, which accumulate on the unit circle in the $q$-plane~\cite{Gasper_Rahman}.
-Such and similar series play a role in several areas of mathematics: in combinatorics, number theory, modular forms, representation theory, in mathematical physics, especially for quantum-invariants of knots and 3-manifolds~(see e.g. \cite{Garoufalidis_Zagier,Zagier2001}) and in singularity theory~(see~\cite{Mourtada_Ramanujan}).
+Euler's quantum logarithm is the first example in the larger family of $q$-hypergeometric functions that have s at the roots of unity, which accumulate on the unit circle in the $q$-plane~\cite{Gasper_Rahman}.
+Such and similar series play a role in several areas of mathematics: in combinatorics, number theory, modular forms, representation theory, in mathematical physics, especially for quantum invariants of knots and 3-manifolds~(see e.g. \cite{Garoufalidis_Zagier,Zagier2001}) and in singularity theory~(see~\cite{Mourtada_Ramanujan}).
 In this specific case of poles appearing at the roots of unity, one can try to develop appropriate algebraic techniques to manipulate such series.
 Habiro \cite{Habiro2004} introduced an interesting ring, the cyclotomic completion of $\Z[q]$, where many of these objects find a natural home.

-In classical analysis there is a large body of results on sequences of rational functions, like the work of Stieltjes \cite{Stieltjes_1894}, where the Cauchy-Stieltjes integral transforms meromorphic functions into atomic measures~(\cite{Perez_Marco_2020_Cantor}), the work of Runge \cite{Runge} in the context of approximation theory for which we refer to \cite{Zalcman1968}.
-Of course, the work of \'Ecalle \cite{Ecalle_fonctions} on resurgence is relevant to the subject and was used by Marmi and Sauzin to analyse the quantum logarithm\cite{Marmi_Sauzin}.
+In classical analysis there is a large body of results on sequences of rational functions, such as the work of Stieltjes \cite{Stieltjes_1894}, where the Cauchy-Stieltjes integral transforms atomic measures into meromorphic functions~(\cite{Perez_Marco_2020_Cantor}), the work of Runge \cite{Runge} in the context of approximation theory for which we refer to \cite{Zalcman1968}.
+Of course, the work of \'Ecalle \cite{Ecalle_fonctions} on resurgence is relevant to the subject and was used by Marmi and Sauzin to analyse the quantum logarithm~\cite{Marmi_Sauzin}.

 In this paper we try to develop a simple complex analytic framework that can be used to study the convergence of quite general series of rational functions and study the formal power series at points at the boundary of the domain of convergence.
-Our main result concerns the construction of quasi-analytic sheaf which includes these series, as we will now explain.
+Our main result concerns the construction of a quasi-analytic sheaf which includes these series, as we will now explain.

-\subsection{\em Weierstrass and Borel continuation}
+\subsection{Weierstrass and Borel continuation}

 To see some of the issues that arise when considering expansions with rational functions as coefficients, we take a closer look at Euler's series and slightly change the notations.
 We set:

 and fix a value for $x$ with $|x|<1$, say $x=1/2$.
 The expansion $L(1/2,z)$ is the sum of functions